Your Cart

 Recommended Input Trim Settings

 For the best results with my ToneX presets, make sure to adjust the Input Trim inside the ToneX software or on the pedal itself.
 Beware that changing your audio interface’s input gain can alter the preset’s tone and dynamics.
-Keep the interface gain level consistent and low, then fine-tune with Input Trim to lock in the authentic, dialed-in sound the preset was intended for.
+Keep the interface gain level at 0 or close to, then fine-tune with Input Trim to lock in the authentic, dialed-in sound the preset was intended for.

-My recommended ToneX trim settings would be to set Input Trim at +10.5.
+My recommended ToneX trim settings would be to set Input Trim at +0.
 Adjust this as needed, as pickup brand and height, different guitars and such matters alot here.
-I personally have my pickups set pretty low.
+If you need a bit of saturation/impedance from your guitar signal - turn it up a bit.
+But too much, and you will ruin the gain structure of the whole preset.
+Too little, and it will sound weak.

 Instant Access & Lifetime Re-Download